 What does a dental clinic homepage need to include?

-Your homepage needs to answer all three before they have to scroll.
+The homepage needs to answer all three before they have to scroll.

 • A visible phone number and booking button above the fold